TechnicJelle/GXPTechComparison/README.md

 This project is a comparison between the current technology stack and a new proposed technology stack.

 This was done for my "Advanced Tools" course at Saxion CMGT.
+The grade I got was a 9 out of 10, which I am very happy with :)

 <!-- TOC -->
 * [GXP Tech Comparison](#gxp-tech-comparison)